tchaudhry91/ts2019-challenges/docs/content/docker-imaging/challenge3.md

 #### Step 3: Smaller alternatives

 The previous step should have made it clear by now.
 You need to choose your `FROM` statement carefully.
 The system contains a couple of pre-baked images on your system that can be used instead of `localhost:32000/python:3`.
-Look them up with:
+Try them out with:

+`docker pull localhost:32000/python:3-slim`

+`docker pull localhost:32000/python:3-alpine`

+After pulling the images, inspect them with the following command:

 `docker images -a | grep python`

 (NOTE: If you're following on at home, please look them up at `https://hub.docker.com/_/python/` instead.)